maxh/maxheinritz.com/_essays/go-links-and-wiki.md

 Go links make it easy to navigate internal resources with just a keyboard.
 Example go links include:

+- `go/qid/<qid>` - primary product page for a [qid](/essays/qualified-identifiers.html)
+- `go/q/<qid>` - debug page for a qid
 - `go/foo-bar` - the in-app product page for some domain or product "foo bar"
 - `go/foo-bar-wiki` - the wiki page for that domain or product
-- `go/foo-bar-dd` - the Datadog metrics page for a domain or product
+- `go/foo-bar-dd` - Datadog metrics page
-- `go/foo-bar-prd` - the product requirements doc for foo
+- `go/foo-bar-prd` - product requirements doc
-- `go/foo-bar-erd` - the eng requirements doc for foo
+- `go/foo-bar-erd` - eng requirements doc
-- `go/qid/<qid>` - primary product page for a [qid](/essays/qualified-identifiers.html)
-- `go/q/<qid>` - debug page for a qid

 A key use case for go links in Slack channel headers - links to PRDs, metrics, etc.